 During this time, the client is often medicated, and only light exercise such as a brisk walk is considered safe.
 However, as an addicted person enters the third week or so of their opioid detox, it becomes possible to push a bit harder for more significant benefits.

 Is Opiate Abuse Detox Necessary?

 In most cases, opiate abuse detox is needed.
 Detox includes several treatment options to aid the physical and mental health of an addicted individual.
 Often, a combination of therapy and medication is used.

-While medical treatment for an addiction may be necessary during the detox and withdrawal phase, long-term replacements such as Methadone or Antabuse are not recommended for recovering addicts following said phase.
-On the medicinal side of things, medications include:
+While medical addiction treatment may be necessary during the detox and withdrawal phase, long-term replacements such as Methadone or Suboxone are not recommended for recovering addicts following said phase.

-Benzodiazepines: These drugs reduce irritability and anxiety—which are common withdrawal symptoms.
-Often, prescribing doctors are cautious about using benzodiazepines as they can be addictive.
+Benzodiazepines: These drugs are designed to calm someone down and reduce anxiety, typical withdrawal symptoms.
+Often, prescribing doctors are cautious about using benzodiazepines, as they can also be addictive.

-Antidepressants: Because a recovering individual can’t produce natural levels of happiness-inducing brain chemicals, antidepressants like Prozac and Zoloft may be needed.
+Antidepressants: Because a recovering individual can’t produce natural levels of happiness-inducing brain chemicals, antidepressants like Prozac and Zoloft are often prescribed.

-Those suffering withdrawal from opiates often need psychological support during detox.
+Those suffering withdrawal from opiate addiction often need professional support during detox.
 Therapeutic options include: